 Muffler - Reduces noise and emissions.
 DO NOT touch the muffler while it is hot.
-Appearance may vary.

 Engine components can generate extreme heat.
 To prevent burns, DO NOT touch these areas while the engine is running or immediately after operating.
 DO NOT operate the engine with the muffler removed.